 - June 2017 – Post Festival feedback, learning and evaluation activities]

 The fine art exhibition took place at the Independent (27-28 Holmeside, Sunderland), with official opening night on the 22nd May 2017, unveiled by Sunderland City of Culture Bid director Rebecca Ball.
-Approximate number of 60 guests attended on the night.
+An approximate number of 60 guests attended on the night.
 The exhibition was available to public view until Friday, 26th May 2017, with a steady number of about 20 visitors per each day.

 The Mayor of Sunderland opened the Family Festival Day which took place in Sunderland Museum & Winter Gardens on the 27th May 2017.
 Number of visitors attended this event on the day and confirmed by cultural officer of the Sunderland Museum & Winter Gardens was 1,169.

 Following the Family Day, the live music event was held at the Independent at the evening of the 27th May 2017.
 Approximately 80 visitors and guests attended this event.